High-speed rail in the United States: Illinois and the Midwest

 In June 2011, Illinois commenced a study on implementing a 220 mph service between Chicago and Champaign-Urbana.
 Legislation passed in 2013 gives the Illinois Tollway the power to build high-speed rail lines.
 Plans called for eventually investing in true high-speed travel that would boost train speeds to 220 mph.

-As a result of upgrades that begin in 2001, trains in Michigan now travel at 110 mph for 98 mi between Porter, Indiana and Kalamazoo, Michigan.
+As a result of upgrades that begin in 2001, trains in Michigan now travel at 110 mph for 98 mi between Porter, Indiana and Kalamazoo, Michigan and for 45 mi between Kalamazoo and Albion, Michigan.
 On May 9, 2011, the state received $196.5 million to extend the higher speed rail upgrades from Kalamazoo an additional 135 mi to Dearborn, Michigan.
 The improvements would reduce the travel time from Chicago to Detroit to roughly 5 hours.
 Michigan had received more than $161 million for high-speed rail and $40 million for Amtrak stations in Troy, Battle Creek and Dearborn.

 About 30 mi of the Michigan trains' route passes through a congested area of northwestern Indiana along Lake Michigan's south shore, where trains are regularly delayed by freight traffic.
 In early 2010 the federal government authorized some $71.4 million for this project.

 In Minnesota, there was a proposed high-speed rail service from Rochester to the Twin Cities called Zip Rail.
 The trains would run on a dedicated track at speeds between 150 and 220 mph.
 Zip Rail was proposed to be a public–private partnership with public funding for capital costs and private investment for operations, maintenance and growing ridership.
 The Zip Rail project was discontinued in 2016.